AaronV-T/AutoBiographer/README.md

 # AutoBiographer
-This is an addon for WoW Classic.
-It is currently in development and new features are continuously being added.
+This is an addon for WoW Classic for tracking character milestones and statistics.

 ## Installing

-Unzip the downloaded `.zip` file and put the `AutoBiographer` folder into your AddOns directory (e.g. `C:\Program Files (x86)\World of Warcraft\_retail_\Interface\AddOns`).
+Unzip the downloaded `.zip` file and put the `AutoBiographer` folder into your AddOns directory (e.g. `C:\Program Files (x86)\World of Warcraft\_classic_\Interface\AddOns`).

 ## Features

 ## Current Features

 The addon currently records the following events:
+ - Acquiring an item you have never before acquired.
+ - Dieing (including which unit killed you and their level).
+ - Entering a zone or subzone you have never before entered.
+ - Joining a guild, leaving a guild, or changing rank in a guild.
  - Killing a boss.
- - Deaths (including which unit killed you and their level).
+ - Killing a unit you have never before killed.
- - First time acquiring an item.
- - First time entering a zone or subzone.
- - First time killing a unique unit.
- - Joining a guild, leaving a guild, or changing rank in a guild.
  - Learning a spell/ability.
  - Leveling up (including the time played at level up and total time played of each level).
  - Reaching skill milestones (75/150/225/300).